In-person vs. online: Why face-to-face matters in KC real estate

 Yes, I actually do know how to have a conversation.

-Kind of a silly statement, I realize, but as one of the youngest Millennials to enter the workforce (with Generation Z right behind me), the stereotypes run rampant: We’re always buried in our phones, we can’t actually talk face-to-face, we’re terrified to make a phone call.
+Kind of a silly statement, I realize, but as a Millennial in the workforce (with Generation Z right behind me), the stereotypes run rampant: We’re always buried in our phones, we can’t actually talk face-to-face, we’re terrified to make a phone call.

 While I can’t speak for every member of these generations – and I’ve definitely met a few who do fit that mold – I know firsthand how important personal connections can be.

-And as I’ve learned in my time with Copaken Brooks, if you hope to succeed in commercial real estate (especially in Kansas City), you better get comfortable unplugging.
+And as I’ve learned in my years with Copaken Brooks, if you hope to succeed in commercial real estate (especially in Kansas City), you better get comfortable unplugging.

 Online tools, offline results

-Now, I’m not just a random exception to the Gen Z rule; I’m still just as connected as the next 20-something.
+Now, I’m just as connected as the next 20-something.
 The difference is that what others may call “screen dependency,” we see as tools for collaboration.
 This next evolution of workplace communication tech can be a powerful force in the hands of digital natives.

 The real strength, however, lies in the ability of these tools to facilitate more effective non-digital connections.
 Technology should add another arrow in your quiver but should never be the only answer.
 There are plenty of people who really see themselves as only analog or only digital, but it’s more about using online to enhance offline.